intel/intel-extension-for-tensorflow/docs/guide/itex_fusion.md

 # Graph fusion

-Intel® Extension for TensorFlow\* provides graph optimization to fuse specified operator patterns into new single operator for better performance.
+Intel® Extension for TensorFlow\* provides graph optimization to fuse specified operator patterns into a new single operator for better performance.

 ## Basic fusion

-The basic list of supported fusions are shown below.
-These fusions requires  input and output the same data type.
+The basic list of supported fusions is shown below.
+These fusions require input and output of the same data type.

 | Pattern | Operator number |
 | -- | -- |